 photo by Matthew Pandolfe

 Emma Rosa Went is a Brooklyn-based theatre director who makes new and classic-text plays.
 Her work is heartfelt, intimate, collaborative, and sexy.
-She is currently on staff at the Public Theater as the inaugural Directing Fellow, where she is directing the world premiere of Else Went's play INITIATIVE.
+She is on staff at the Public as the inaugural Directing Fellow, where she directed the world premiere of Else Went's 5-hour epic INITIATIVE, which Sara Holdren in New York Mag called “bracing and compassionate” and “profoundly moving,” and was listed in the top five of Vulture’s Best Plays of 2025.

 She has recently directed workshops of Else’s plays DEGENERATES (Public Theater, Ars Nova, NYTW;) AN OXFORD MAN (Blackburn Prize Special Commendation, Pacific Playwrights Festival @ South Coast Rep; Manhattan Theatre Club;) and I AM THE MOST BEAUTIFUL BIRD (BTB @ Playwrights Horizons; Mercury Store) as well as Else’s audio-play 73, SK for Playing On Air.